jkeesh/scpd-scraper/README.md

 To download all videos, organize, convert to mp4, and use "../HandBrakeCLI" as the location of HandBrakeCLI:

 	python scrape.py tupacShakur --handbrake=../HandBrakeCLI --org --all --mp4

+To download all videos to an different directory:

+	python scrape.py tupacShakur --outputPath=/Users/tupacShakur/SCPDvideos/ --all